-AP Pre-Calculus (Y) Is the last course in a sequence of honors/accelerated courses designed to enable students to take higher level mathematics courses including AP Calculus and Multivariable Calculus during their high school careers.
+GSE Accelerated Pre-Calculus (Y) Is the last course in a sequence of honors/accelerated courses designed to enable students to take higher level mathematics courses including AP Calculus and Multivariable Calculus during their high school careers.
 Units of study include intro to trigonometry, trig functions, trigonometry of triangles, trig identities, matrices, conics, vectors, inference & conclusions from data, and probability.
-1.0 Accelerated Geom B/Alg II or Honors Algebra II --- ----- --- ı Advanced Financial Algebra is a fourth-year mathematics course designed for students who have successfully completed Algebra II.
-The course extends and deepens student understanding of algebra, statistics, and research design while introducing students to relevant financial and business applications.
-Students will create, apply, and interpret a wide variety of algebraic function-models to aid in real- world decision making.
-Statistical research and analysis 1.0 Advanced Algebra or will be utilized to determine the efficacy of model 1.0 Algebra II applications and further assist in exploring scenarios with financial implications.
-Financial contexts for these mathematical concepts will include business operations and optimization, tax considerations, insurance and risk management, banking services, budget creation, loan and credit analysis, investment strategies and retirement plans, stock market performance, real estate fundamentals, and automobile ownership.
-AP Statistics (Y) Is divided into four major themes: exploratory analysis, planning a study, probability, and statistical inference.
-Exploratory analysis of data makes use of graphical and numerical techniques to study patterns and departures 2 core units from patterns.
-Probability is the tool used to anticipate 1.0 of math future behavior of data associated with a given model. oi main Statistical inference is the process used to make decisions stemming from observed This course is designed for students who want to pursue studies/careers in the quantitative/scientific fields AP Calculus AB (Y) Is a course in single-variable calculus that includes techniques and applications of the derivative, techniques and applications of the definite integral, and the 1.0 AP Precalculus Fundamental Theorem of Calculus.
-It is equivalent to at 1.0 AF FIECAICUIUS least one semester of calculus at most colleges and universities.
+1.0 Accelerated Geom B/Alg II or Honors Algebra II -- ----- ---

+College Readiness Math Is a fourth course option for students who have completed Algebra I or Coordinate Algebra, Geometry or Analytic Geometry, and Algebra II or Advanced Algebra.
+The course is designed to serve as a bridge for high school students who will enroll in non-STEM post-secondary study and will serve to 1.0 Algebra II meet the high school fourth course graduation 1.0 Algebia II requirement.
+The course has been approved by the University System of Georgia as a fourth mathematics course beyond Algebra II or Advanced Algebra for non-STEM majors, so the course will meet the needs of college-bound seniors who will not pursue STEM fields.
+AP Statistics (Y) Is divided into four major themes: exploratory analy- sis, planning a study, probability, and statistical in- ference.
+Exploratory analysis of data makes use of graphical and numerical techniques to study patterns 2 core units and departures from patterns.
+Probability is the tool 1.0 of math used to anticipate future behavior of data associated Of main with a given model.
+Statistical inference is the pro- cess used to make decisions stemming from observed This course is designed for students who want to pur- sue studies/careers in the quantitative/scientific fields AP Calculus AB (Y) Is a course in single-variable calculus that includes techniques and applications of the derivative, techniques and applications of the definite integral, 1.0 Honors/Acc Precalculus and the Fundamental Theorem of Calculus.
+It is 1.0 Tionois, Tie Tiedaledias equivalent to at least one semester of calculus at most colleges and universities.
 Algebraic, numerical, and graphical representations are emphasized.
-AP Calculus BC (Y) Is a course in single-variable calculus that includes all the topics of Calculus B plus additional topics in 1.0 AP Calculus AB differential and integral calculus (including parametric, polar, and vector functions) and series.
+AP Calculus BC (Y) Is a course in single-variable calculus that includes 1.0 15 6 1 1 15 all the topics of Calculus B plus additional topics in 1.0 AP Calculus AB differential and integral calculus (including parametric, polar, and vector functions) and series. ĺ